RikiTikkiTavi/superconduct-tc-reg/README.md

 # Predicting the critical temperature of a superconductor

-This repository contains the code for estimation of the statistical model to predict the superconducting critical temperature based on the features extracted from the superconductor’s chemical formula [by Hamidieh et al. (2018)](http://arxiv.org/pdf/1803.10260) published in [UCIML repository](https://archive.ics.uci.edu/dataset/464/superconductivty+data).
+This repository contains the code to train and deploy ML model to predict the superconducting critical temperature based on the features extracted from the superconductor’s chemical formula [by Hamidieh et al. (2018)](http://arxiv.org/pdf/1803.10260) published in [UCIML repository](https://archive.ics.uci.edu/dataset/464/superconductivty+data).

 ## Results

+The main focus of this contribution is flexible model training & deployment & experimentation pipeline for selected modelling approaches.

+**Engineering:**

+Utilized technologies: `python`, `MLflow`, `torch`, `XGBoost`, `ONNX`, `scikit-learn`, `pandas`, `numpy`.

+- Flexible model training & experimentation pipeline for DNN, GBDT and RF.
+- Experiment tracking using MLflow
+- Model versioning & deployment using mlflow and ONNX.

 **Data analysis:**

 1. There are 4025 rows (roughly 20% of the dataset), which refer to same element, but with significantly different (>5K) critical temperature.